 Staying connected while on-the-go is one of the easiest ways to upgrade your road trip or turn your car into a mobile office.
-With Zubie’s in-car wi-fi, you can turn your car into its very own hotspot.
+You can turn your car into its very own hotspot with Zubie’s in-car wi-fi.
 You’ll have to activate a Verizon data plan and pay $10 a month for the service, but you’ll be able to connect multiple devices and reap these other benefits:

 - Turns on automatically with your car

 - No batteries or chargers required